 3.4 Usage Restrictions.
 Customer will not (a) make any Service or Content available to anyone other than Customer or Users, or use any Service or Content for the benefit of anyone other than Customer or its Affiliates, unless expressly stated otherwise in an Order Form or the Documentation, (b) sell, resell, license, sublicense, distribute, make available, rent or lease any Service or Content, or include any Service or Content in a service bureau or outsourcing offering, (c) use a Service or Non-GRENE ROBOTICS Application to store or transmit infringing, libelous, or otherwise unlawful or tortious material, or to store or transmit material in violation of third-party privacy rights, (d) use a Service or Non-GRENE ROBOTICS Application to store or transmit Malicious Code, (e) interfere with or disrupt the integrity or performance of any Service or third-party data contained therein, (f) attempt to gain unauthorized access to any Service or Content or its related systems or networks, (g) permit direct or indirect access to or use of any Services or Content in a way that circumvents a contractual usage limit, or use any Services to access or use any of GRENE ROBOTICS intellectual property except as permitted under this Agreement, an Order Form, or the Documentation, (h) modify, copy, or create derivative works based on a Service or any part, feature, function or user interface thereof, (i) copy Content except as permitted herein or in an Order Form or the Documentation, (j) frame or mirror any part of any Service or Content, other than framing on Customer's own intranets or otherwise for its own internal business purposes or as permitted in the Documentation, (k) except to the extent permitted by applicable law, disassemble, reverse engineer, or decompile a Service or Content or access it to (1) build a competitive product or service, (2) build a product or service using similar ideas, features, functions or graphics of the Service, (3) copy any ideas, features, functions or graphics of the Service, or (4) determine whether the Services are within the scope of any patent.
+(Do we need to add any point about the Source Code?)

 3.5 Removal of Content and Non-GRENE ROBOTICS Applications.
 If Customer receives notice that Content or a Non-GRENE ROBOTICS Application must be removed, modified and/or disabled to avoid violating applicable law, third-party rights, or the Acceptable Use and External Facing Services Policy, Customer will promptly do so.
 If Customer does not take required action in accordance with the above, or if in GRENE ROBOTICS’s judgment continued violation is likely to reoccur, GRENE ROBOTICS may disable the applicable Content, Service and/or Non-GRENE ROBOTICS Application.
 If requested by GRENE ROBOTICS, Customer shall confirm such deletion and discontinuance of use in writing and GRENE ROBOTICS shall be authorized to provide a copy of such confirmation to any such third party claimant or governmental authority, as applicable.
 In addition, if GRENE ROBOTICS is required by any third party rights holder to remove Content, or receives information that Content provided to Customer may violate applicable law or third-party rights, GRENE ROBOTICS may discontinue Customer’s access to Content through the Services.